Conversion Rate Optimization

 Clear, Concise, Minimal

 Don’t overload site visitors with too much information.
 Your site isn’t a retail store and those potential customers are not “just browsing”.
 Most site visitors have landed on your page for a specific reason – usually to find an answer.
-Make the retrieval of that answer quick and easy with clear language, easy navigation, and a simple page design.
+Make the retrieval of that answer quick and easy with clear language, easy navigation, simple page designs.
 High bounce rates happen when prospects don’t see even a route to what they’re looking for within seconds of accessing a landing page.

 Don’t make your visitors hunt for what moves them through the tunnel.
 Using sticky elements (like CTA buttons or nav bars that don’t move when the content scrolls) helps potential customers convert at the very moment they have a notion to before they have a chance to change their mind.
 You don’t want to let them have those few seconds of doubt and reconsideration they might have while scrolling up to find the contact page or check out button.